 PowerDNS Plugin for High Availability

-Fortunately for everyone, I have developed a piece of software that is able to fix this situation.
-It is a PowerDNS Plugin for High Availability that it is the focus to get the lowest latency as possible.
+Fortunately for everyone, I have developed a piece of software that can fix this situation.
+It is a PowerDNS Plugin for High Availability. it is focused on getting the lowest latency possible.
 It is under heavy development and at the moment of writing this article, it supports two algorithms:

 • Less Average Network Latency